 You’ve heard it again and again — regular exercise is good for you.
 It can help lower blood pressure, improve heart health, keep stress at bay, increase energy, and so much more.
-But what if I told you that highly active people tend to have less severe menopausal symptoms compared to those who are less physically active?
+But what if I told you that highly active people tend to have less severe menopause symptoms compared to those who are less active?
 Now that alone is a reason to get moving!

-As estrogen levels drop during menopause, many symptoms including hot flashes, night sweats, mood swings, weight gain, and a higher risk of osteoporosis and heart disease often increase.
-And while there are many ways to cope with these symptoms, according to the National Institute of Health — “exercise is the only noncontroversial lifestyle modification recommended for managing menopausal symptoms.”
+As estrogen levels go down during menopause, there's an increase in many symptoms, including hot flashes, night sweats, mood swings, and weight gain.
+There's also an increased risk of osteoporosis and heart disease.
+And while there are many ways to cope with these symptoms, according to the National Institute of Health —

 What are the basics of exercise?